Benefits of babywearing - for the baby

-The benefits of carrying your child are many.
-For both you and the baby.
+The benefits of carrying your child are countless for both you and the baby.
 It’s a natural way for the baby to be close to the parents and the child feels more secure and happy.
 Babywearing helps build a stronger bond between the parents and the baby.
-Continue reading to learn about all the wonders of babywearing.
+Read on to learn about all the wonders of babywearing.

 Our ultimate goal.
 As parents, we all share the ambition to have and raise happy children.
 Whatever we think that means, and how we think we can achieve it, in the short run and in the long run.
-Babywearing makes babies happier.
+Babywearing can make babies happier.
 Parents who have tried it know it, and studies confirm it.
-A study, made at Montreal University in 1985, showed that babies that were carried at least three hours a day, cried and fussed 43 percent less than the ones that were not carried.
+A study, made at Montreal University in 1985, showed that babies that were carried at least three hours a day, cried and fussed 43% less than the ones that were not carried.
 So if you haven’t tried it yet, you definitely should.

 Learning and stimulation

 When your baby spends less time crying, there is more free time to explore and learn.
 As carrying your child generates in more happiness, your baby is more content and able to interact with the environment.
-A baby that is quiet and alert, gives you the opportunity to interact and talk with your child.
-Babies learn by watching faces and carrying you baby provides the optimal position for you and your baby to connect with each other and explore the world together.
-Carried babies become participants in their parent’s world and are automatically more exposed and involved in everything that is going on.
+A baby that is quiet and alert, allows you to interact and talk with your child.
+Babies learn by watching faces and carrying you baby provides the optimal position for you and your baby to connect and explore the world together.
+Carried babies become participants in their parents’ world and are automatically more exposed to and involved in everything that is going on.

 Bonding and security